Brianon97/theptapp/README.md

 **Live URL**: https://theptapp-351a22750912.herokuapp.com/

 ## Purpose
 Personal trainer booking system with role-based access (Client / Trainer).
+The currently allows registered clients to view and cancle bookings made my registered trainer.
+Trainers have the ability to create, edit and cancle bookings with registered clients.
+Furture developement will look improve features for usability for both user such as date selection and push notications.

 ## Table of Contents
 - [User Stories](#user-stories)